postlund/pyatv/docs/development/power_management.md

 # Power Management

-Power management of a device is done with the power interface, `interface.Power`.
+Power management of a device is done with the power interface,
+{% include api i="interface.Power" %}.
 It allows you to turn on, turn off and get current power state.

 List of supported devices: